Reichstag fire: Execution of Van der Lubbe, January 1934

 At his trial, Van der Lubbe was found guilty and sentenced to death.
 He was beheaded by guillotine (the customary form of execution in Saxony at the time) on 10 January 1934, three days before his 25th birthday.
-The Nazis alleged that Van der Lubbe was part of a communist conspiracy to burn down the Reichstag and seize power, while the communists alleged that Van der Lubbe was part of the Nazi conspiracy to blame the crime on them.
+The Nazis alleged that Van der Lubbe was part of a communist conspiracy to burn down the and seize power, while the communists alleged that Van der Lubbe was part of the Nazi conspiracy to blame the crime on them.
 Van der Lubbe, for his part, maintained that he acted alone to protest against the condition of the German working class.

 Posthumous restitution, 1967 to 2008

 In 1967, a court in West Berlin allowed the 1933 conviction to stand, but overturned the death sentence and posthumously changed Van der Lubbe's sentence to eight years in prison.
 In 1980, another court overturned the verdict, but was overruled.
 In 1981, a West German court posthumously overturned Van der Lubbe's 1933 conviction and found him not guilty by reason of insanity.
 This ruling was overturned.
 However, in January 2008, he was pardoned under a 1998 law for the crime on the grounds that anyone convicted under Nazi Germany is officially not guilty.
 The law allows pardons for people convicted of crimes under the Nazis, based on the idea that the laws of Nazi Germany "went against the basic ideas of justice".